-One Community Partnership 3 (OCP3) is a System of Care grant that aims to support Broward County’s two largest child-serving systems.
+One Community Partnership 3 (OCP3) aims to support Broward County’s two largest child-serving systems.
+This program assists youth and young adults to reach their behavioral health, housing, employment/education, and social connection goals.

 The One Community Partnership 3 (OCP3) System of Care grant aims to support Broward County’s two largest child-serving systems (school and child welfare) youth ages 12 to 21 years old.
 Young person must have been diagnosed with serious emotional disturbance (SED) and with early signs and symptoms of serious mental illness (SMI), including first episode psychosis, along with their families/caregivers.